zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 ### Tapper API

-NOTE: This API is mostly deprecated, and should only be used for when you want the "input item is the terrain feature's usual produce" feature.
+NOTE: This API is mostly deprecated, and should only be used for when you want the "input item is the terrain feature's usual produce" feature, or if you're modifying the base game tappers' output.

 First, add `"tapper_item"` context tag to your big craftables.